viv-codes/autosort/README.md

 ![Python](https://img.shields.io/badge/Made%20with-Python-yellow?style=for-the-badge)
 ![Black](https://img.shields.io/badge/Code%20Style-Black-black?style=for-the-badge)

 A utility that automatically organizes files based on metadata within the linux filesystem.
 Currently can sort by day, month, or year.
+Future functionality will include options to sort by file extension or only sort files that have a certain extension

 Example input directory prior to sorting:
 ```